 Shaken baby syndrome doesn’t just happen with parents.
 It has the potential to occur with a relative, daycare provider, or another caregiver.
 It’s important to always leave your child with someone you know you can trust, and someone who can manage their emotions well when stress levels are high.
 It may be your worst nightmare as a parent, but you need to be prepared in case your child ever becomes a victim of shaken baby syndrome.

 If your child ever becomes a victim of shaken baby syndrome, we have expert attorneys who know how to help you along the way.
-To schedule a free consultation with a personal injury lawyer serving the Fargo-Moorhead area, contact one of our experienced personal injury attorneys Tim O’Keeffe, Tatum O’Brien or Sara Monson by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002.
+To schedule a free consultation with a personal injury lawyer serving the Fargo-Moorhead area, contact one of our experienced personal injury attorneys Tim O’Keeffe, Tatum O’Brien or Sara Monson by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002.